 However, the new wide-body planes will be maintained by the Air India Engineering Services Limited (AIESL), which is a subsidiary of the Indian national carrier, the officials said.

 Currently, the prime minister, the president and the vice president fly on Air India’s B747 planes, which have the call sign ‘Air India One’.

 Air India pilots fly these B747 aircraft for the dignitaries and the AIESL maintains them.

 When these B747 aircraft are not flying the dignitaries, they are used by the Indian national carrier for commercial operations.

-The new planes will be used for travel of the dignitaries only.
-These two aircraft were part of Air India’s commercial fleet for a few months in 2018 before they were sent back to Boeing for retrofitting them for VVIP travel.
+The new planes will be used for the travel of the dignitaries only.
+These two aircraft were part of Air India’s commercial fleet for a few months in 2018 before they were sent back to Boeing for retrofitting for VVIP travel.

 In February, the US agreed to sell the two defence systems to India at a cost of USD 190 million.

 The Centre has already initiated the process of divestment of its stake in Air India, which has a debt of over Rs 60,000 crore.
 However, the process has been postponed due to the COVID-19 pandemic.